alexch/codelikethis/public/lessons/javascript/json.md

 # API Endpoints

-API stands for "Aplication Program Interface"
+API stands for "Application Program Interface"

 APIs are used to send data into a front end application